Megatron: Games

-Toys
+Megatron appears as the main antagonist in the 2015 videogame Transformers: Devastation.
+Set during the events of the 1984 series, Megatron seeks to control of the Proudstar so he will command the Insecticons to terraform the Earth into a new Cybertron.
+Unlike the original series where he transforms into a Walther P38 pistol, he instead turns into a M1 Abrams tank.

+Merchandise

 The Hasbro toys predate the film and animation versions of the Transformers.
-Through the years, there have been many toys representing the original Generation 1 incarnation of Megatron, some of which have appeared in fiction, others of which have not.
+Since the character's introduction, there have been many toys representing the original Generation 1 incarnation of Megatron, some of which are adaptations of versions that appeared in narrative media.
 Additionally, some toy makers have made unlicensed toys in his image, or accessories for the existing toys.
 The original 1984 Megatron toy was released in Japan as part of Takara's Microman line under the name "MC-12 Gun Robo".
 The toy's characteristics such as the head design and Fusion Cannon have been incorporated in other variants and incarnations of Megatron toys.
 Today, this toy is on a list of banned items on planes in the U.S., and a special license is required to own this toy in Australia.
 Despite this, Takara Tomy has reissued this toy numerous times in Japan, mostly to commemorate the anniversary of the Transformers franchise.

-Due to stricter laws on toys resembling real weapons, toys of Megatron have undergone different forms of alternate modes such as tanks, cars and jets.
-In 2006, Hasbro released the Classics Voyager Megatron figure, which transformed into a Nerf Maverick REV-6 replica—the first Megatron toy in over two decades to have a gun mode.
-Megatron, Shockwave and Ravage are the three Decepticon figures available to play in the Monopoly Transformers Collectors Edition game.
+Due to stricter laws on toys resembling real weapons, toys of Megatron have undergone different forms of alternate modes such as tanks, cars, and jets.
+In 2006, Hasbro released the Classics Voyager Megatron figure, which transforms into a Nerf Maverick REV-6 replica—the first Megatron toy in over two decades to have a gun mode.
+Megatron, Shockwave, and Ravage are the three Decepticon figures available to play in the Monopoly Transformers Collectors Edition game.